xingzhou/containercafe/CONTRIBUTING.md

     one commit.
 If the commit from which you started working was `deadbeef` then you can squash using interactive rebase as follows.
-If you are not familiar with interactive rebase then here is the one clue you esperately need: *pick* the oldest commit (which is listed first) and *squash* the rest.
+If you are not familiar with interactive rebase then here is the one clue you desperately need: *pick* the oldest commit (which is listed first) and *squash* the rest.

     ```bash
     git rebase -i deadbeef